About the song

 “Where Are You?” might not be the Bee Gees’ most famous song, but it holds a significant place in their history.
 It’s a testament to Maurice’s early songwriting prowess and a glimpse into the band’s potential before they fully embraced their signature disco sound.

-Read more: Bee Gees - Lord Bless All
+Read more: Bee Gees - The Singer Sang His Song

 It’s a song that deserves recognition for its raw emotion, tight songwriting, and a glimpse into the early talents of the brothers Gibb.
 So, let’s delve into this track, a short but potent exploration of love, loss, and the yearning for what’s missing.